 The assurance code, being developed to meet ISEAL requirements, will be produced in more detail and published on our website in the SEG-Standard section, under About the SEG Standard.

 The following provides a summary.
 This is currently under development, so is not complete yet.
-It will be competed and updated when the new standard is published in November 2017
+It will be competed and updated early in 2018.

 General Terms